norm8332/QDTech_8266/README.md

-# QDTech Arduino ISP 8266 1.8 inch TFT Library
+# QDTech Arduino ISP ESP-8266 1.8 inch TFT Library

-  This is a modification of the Adafruit SPI TFT LCD Arduino library, customised for the ESP8266 and hardware SPI for the QDTech 1.8" 128x160 pixel LCD board using a Samsung S6D02A1 chip.
+  This is a modification of the Adafruit SPI TFT LCD Arduino library, customised to run Directly on the ESP8266 using hardware (or software) SPI for the QDTech 1.8" 128x160 pixel LCD board using a Samsung S6D02A1 chip.